openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Overview.rst

  :alt: The Active Students Last Week metric with the tip "Students who visited
        at least one page in the course content" showing

-This guide is intended to offer more complete information.
+This guide is intended to offer more complete information about the data that edX Insights presents.

 * For information about the computation of the values that are reported, see the :ref:`Reference` chapter.
 For a reference to the data that edX collects